Dipolar tidal effects in scalar-tensor theories: Abstract

 \section{Abstract}

-The inclusion of finite-size effects in the gravitational waveform templates allows not only to constrain the internal structure of compact objects, but to test deviations from general relativity.
+The inclusion of finite-size effects in the gravitational waveform templates allows one not only to constrain the internal structure of compact objects, but to test deviations from general relativity.
 Here, we address the problem of tidal effects in massless scalar-tensor theories.
-We introduce a new class of scalar-type tidal Love numbers due to the presence of a time-varying scalar dipole moment.
-We compute the leading-order tidal contribution in the conservative dynamics and for the first time in the wave generation for quasi-circular orbits.
-Importantly, we show that in a system dominated by dipolar emission, such tidal effects may be detectable by LISA or third generation detectors.
+We introduce the scalar-type tidal Love numbers that relate the time-varying scalar dipole moment to the induced scalar tidal field.
+We compute the leading-order scalar tidal contribution in the conservative dynamics and for the first time in the wave generation for quasi-circular orbits.
+Importantly, we show that, in a system dominated by dipolar emission, such tidal effects may be detectable by third generation detectors such as the Einstein Telescope.

 \paragraph{\bf\textit{Introduction.}}

 The recent detections of gravitational waves by the LIGO-Virgo observatory have opened a new window to test the strong regime of gravity~\cite{Barack:2018yly}.
 In particular, the first multi-messenger observation of the coalescence of a neutron star (NS) binary system GW170817~\cite{TheLIGOScientific:2017qsa} has already constrained the NS equation of state~\cite{Abbott:2018exr}, which contains most of the information about the structure of the ultra dense nuclear matter inside neutron stars.
 Our ability to put more stringent constraints with the future space-based interferometer LISA and third-generation detectors relies on the modeling of the finite-size effects within the gravitational waveform templates.
 In particular, the precise incorporation of tidal effects requires solving the problem of the influence of NS nuclear physics on the gravitational signal.
 This is already a challenge in general relativity (GR) as the tidal effects start contributing at 5PN order~\footnote{As usual, we refer to post-Newtonian order as ${n\mathrm{PN}=\mathcal{O}\left(\frac{v^{2n}}{c^{2n}}\right)}$.} beyond the leading order, and add to other parameter effects in the model, due to the masses, spins, etc.